Greenland: Norse settlement

-These Icelandic settlements vanished during the 14th and early 15th centuries.
+These Norse settlements vanished during the 14th and early 15th centuries.
 The demise of the Western Settlement coincides with a decrease in summer and winter temperatures.
-A study of North Atlantic seasonal temperature variability during the Little Ice Age showed a significant decrease in maximum summer temperatures beginning in the late 13th century to early 14th century – as much as 6 to 8 C-change lower than modern summer temperatures.
+A study of North Atlantic seasonal temperature variability during the Little Ice Age showed a significant decrease in maximum summer temperatures beginning about the turn of the 14th century—as much as 6 to 8 C-change lower than modern summer temperatures.
 The study also found that the lowest winter temperatures of the last 2,000 years occurred in the late 14th century and early 15th century.
-The Eastern Settlement was likely abandoned in the early to mid-15th century, during this cold period.
+The Eastern Settlement was probably abandoned in the early to mid-15th century, during this cold period.

-Theories drawn from archeological excavations at Herjolfsnes in the 1920s suggest that the condition of human bones from this period indicates that the Norse population was malnourished, possibly because of soil erosion resulting from the Norsemen's destruction of natural vegetation in the course of farming, turf-cutting, and wood-cutting.
+Theories drawn from archaeological excavations at Herjolfsnes in the 1920s suggest that the condition of human bones from this period indicates that the Norse population was malnourished, possibly because of soil erosion resulting from the Norsemen's destruction of natural vegetation in the course of farming, turf-cutting, and wood-cutting.
 Malnutrition may also have resulted from widespread deaths from pandemic plague; the decline in temperatures during the Little Ice Age; and armed conflicts with the Skrælings (Norse word for Inuit, meaning "wretches").
-Recent archeological studies somewhat challenge the general assumption that the Norse colonization had a dramatic negative environmental effect on the vegetation.
+Recent archaeological studies somewhat challenge the general assumption that the Norse colonization had a dramatic negative environmental effect on the vegetation.
 Data support traces of a possible Norse soil amendment strategy.
 More recent evidence suggests that the Norse, who never numbered more than about 2,500, gradually abandoned the Greenland settlements over the 15th century as walrus ivory, the most valuable export from Greenland, decreased in price because of competition with other sources of higher-quality ivory, and that there was actually little evidence of starvation or difficulties.

 Other explanations of the disappearance of the Norse settlements have been proposed: